Phil Savage: Philadelphia Eagles

 On February 4, 2010, Savage was hired by the Philadelphia Eagles as a player personnel consultant.
 In his role, Savage worked with general manager Howie Roseman and director of player personnel Ryan Grigson in preparation for the 2010 NFL draft, specifically in the evaluation of draft prospects in the southeast part of the country.
 He was re-hired during training camp.

 Senior Bowl

 Savage was named the executive director for the Senior Bowl in May 2012 where he served until May 2018.
 During that time he worked as the color analysis for the Crimson Tide Sports Network.

 Arizona Hotshots

 In June 2018, Savage joined the Arizona Hotshots of the Alliance of American Football as their general manager.

 New York Jets

 In 2019, Savage was hired by the New York Jets as a senior personnel advisor under general manager Joe Douglas.

 On November 19, 2024, Savage was named interim general manager following the firing of general manager Joe Douglas.
 Following the season, the Jets organization retained Savage as a consultant.

+Los Angeles Rams

+On March 28, 2026, the Los Angeles Rams hired Savage as a player personnel consultant.